Roohparvar/irAEsProject/README.md

 ##

 ### Dataset 4: GSE253720
-This dataset includes samples from ... distinct groups:
+This dataset includes samples from three distinct groups:
 - **Patients receiving Immune Checkpoint Inhibitors therapy who developed colitis**
 - **Healthy individuals with no treatment and no colitis**
 - **Patients with active inflammation due to Ulcerative Colitis (UC)**